 - 1. Making sure my child attends school every day and in on time. - 2.
 Making sure that homework is completed. - 3.
 Checking and signing the homework planner, if required, for assignments and communications. - 4.
 Attend school conferences and review school work. - 5.
 Attend Back to School Night and having the opportunity to participate in the Family Activity Nights. - 6.
 Support the school's efforts to maintain proper discipline. - 7.
 Monitoring amount of television and video/computer gaming activities. - 8.
 Making sure my child is well rested. - 9.
-Volunteering in my child's classroom. - 10.
-Participating, as appropriate, in decisions relating to my children's education. - 11.
+Participating, as appropriate, in decisions relating to my children's education. - 10.
 Staying informed about my child's education and communicating with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding, as appropriate.